Frequently Asked Questions

 5) What about joining and then quitting and then rejoining?

 We strongly feel The Syndicate offers far more than other guilds do.
-That belief is reinforced that roughly 85% of all people who have ever quit us to join another guild have sought to rejoin us at a later date siting their experience here was far superior to those offered in other guilds.
-Also, roughly 90% of those who quit us for other guilds, end up quitting the game they are playing within 2-3 months since the grass isnt greener elsewhere.
+That belief is reinforced that roughly 93% of all people who have ever quit us to join another guild have sought to rejoin us at a later date citing their experience here was far superior to those offered in other guilds.
+Also, roughly 95% of those who quit us for other guilds, end up quitting the game they are playing within 2-3 months since the grass isnt greener elsewhere.
 As a result, our policy on rejoins is very strict.
 If you join and quit, in almost every case there will be no chance to ever rejoin again.
 We offer recruits one shot only.
 The only exception we make to that is if a member has to quit online gaming for real life reasons (medical, work, school etc..) and later rejoins online gaming and wishes to rejoin the guild.
 If they were in good standing before they left, there is a chance they can rejoin when they return to online gaming.

 6) When you say you are anti-pk does that mean you dont pvp at all?